Police release body cam footage from Las Vegas Massacre

 Las Vegas police have finally released partial footage from police body cameras that showed officers nearing the hotel room where gunman Stephen Paddock unleashed a hail of gunfire on concert-goers last October.

-The video released on Wednesday come from officers Sgt.
+The video released on Wednesday comes from officers Sgt.
 Joshua Bitsko and David Newton, the Las Vegas Journal-Review reported.
-The first officer to enter the room, Levi Hancock, did not activate his body camera, for a reason that remains unknown to investigators.
+The first officer to enter the room, Levi Hancock, did not activate his body camera, for reasons that remain unknown to investigators.

 The footage appeared to show a group of armed police officers clearing the dimly lit room where Paddock, 64, was staying, the same room where he opened fire a crowd of 22,000 people at an open-air concert on October 1, ultimately killing 58.